No one has favorited this theater yet

 After closure the building had a variety of uses, including bingo from 1974.
 In the early-1990’s it was taken over by a community arts group, 28 Arts Project, with the stage being brought back into use.
 A new ceiling and floor were installed, although the small balcony was lost and the proscenium arch was hidden away.

 In July 2000, when I visited, the building appeared to be in the hands of Junction Arts.
 However, in February 2011 an application was submitted to demolish it and replace it with a terrace of three houses.
-It is not known whether this has gone ahead.
+The building was still standing in 2019.

 Just login to your account and subscribe to this theater